jamesncox/are-you-joking/README.md

 Are You Joking utilizes an API, https://github.com/15Dkatz/official_joke_api, that generates random jokes.

-Are You Joking features a React front end.
+Are You Joking features a React front end and Redux to manage state.

 It incorporates the CSS fade-in transition property.